adedolapoadegboye/tic-tac-toe/README.md

 ## **Future Improvements**

-1. **Add Replay Feature:** Allow players to start a new game without restarting the program.
-2. **Input Validation:** Handle non-integer inputs gracefully.
-3. **Score Tracking:** Implement a system to track wins for each player across multiple games.
+1. **Score Tracking:** Implement a system to track wins for each player across multiple games.
-4. **AI Opponent:** Add an AI opponent for single-player mode.
+2. **AI Opponent:** Add an AI opponent for single-player mode.

 ---